comob-project/snn-sound-localization/paper/sections/science.md

 ## Introduction

 In the [Cosyne tutorial](https://neural-reckoning.github.io/cosyne-tutorial-2022/) {cite:p}`10.5281/zenodo.7044500` on spiking neural networks (SNNs) that launched this project, we used a sound localisation task.
-Reasoning that sound localisation requires the precise temporal processing of spikes at which these networks would excel.
+We reasoned that sound localisation requires the precise temporal processing of spikes at which these networks would excel.

 Animals localise sounds by detecting location- or direction-specific cues in the signals that arrive at their ears.
 Some of the most important sources of cues (although not the only ones) come from differences in the signals between two ears, including both level and timing differences.
 Respectively, termed interaural level difference (ILD) and interaural timing difference (ITD).
 In some cases humans are able to detect arrival time differences as small as 20 $\mu$s.